SteelCompendium/data-bestiary-md/Wode Elf Druid.md

 - ✦ ≤11: 3 damage; pull 1; M1 slowed (save ends)
 - ★ 12–16: 5 damage; pull 3; M2 slowed (save ends)

 Effect: A creature slowed by this ability can’t search for hidden creatures until the condition ends.

+**3 Malice**
-3 Malice: The area of the cube and the potency of the effect both increase by 1.
+The area of the cube and the potency of the effect both increase by 1.

 **The Wode Protects Us (3 Malice)**